Conference Agenda

 Location: MG1/02.05

-Identifying Outdated Notions in Research Assignment and Information Literacy Instruction
+Identifying Outdated Notions in Research Assignments and Information Literacy Instruction

 Adrienne Warner1, Jane Hammons2, Glenn Koelling1

-1: University of New Mexico, United States of America; 2: The Ohio State University, United States of America
+1: University of New Mexico, Albuquerque, USA; 2: The Ohio State University, Columbus, USA

 Date: Thursday, 25/Sept/2025